pjotrp/bioruby-alignment/README.md

   end
 ```

-Write a (simple) version of pal2nal would be something like
+Writing a (simple) version of pal2nal would be something like

 ```ruby
   fasta3 = FastaWriter.new('nt-aln.fa')